 - crushed red pepper flakes, for garnish, optional

-- Place turnips and shallots in a 9x13 baking dish and lightly toss with olive oil.
+- Place turnips and shallots in a 9×13 baking dish and toss them with the olive oil.

-- Taste for salt and pepper; adjust accordingly.
+- Remove from oven and taste for salt and pepper; adjust accordingly.

-- Garnish with parsley and pepper flakes; serve.
+- Garnish with parsley and pepper flakes, and serve.

 - Cleaning: Turnips should be well-cleaned, as they can have dirt on their surface.

 - Peeling: While not mandatory, peeling helps to get a softer texture.

 - Slicing: They can be cut into wedges, cubes, or slices.